 - Staff behaviour/code of conduct

-- Physical Restraint and the use of reasonable force
+- Physical intervention and the use of reasonable force

 - Behaviour

 - Personal and intimate care

 - Complaints procedure

-- Anti- Bullying
+- Anti-Bullying

 - Whistleblowing

 - SEND

-- Children Missing from Education
+- Missing children

 - Recruitment and selection

-- Managing allegations
+- Complaints

 - Grievance and disciplinary

 - Staff/pupil online communication

-- Mobile devices
+- Mobile Devices

 - Confidentiality and information sharing

 - Sexual exploitation

 - FGM

 - Forced marriage

-- Sex and Relationships

-- Complaints procedure

-The school's safeguarding arrangements are inspected by Ofsted under the judgements for personal development, behaviour and welfare, and effectiveness of leadership and management.
-This policy is available on the school website and Safeguarding Noticeboard and is included in the staff handbook, and made available to all visitors including volunteers, supply and student teachers.
+The school's safeguarding arrangements are inspected by Ofsted under the judgements for behaviour and safety, and leadership and management.

+This policy is available on the school website and is included in the staff handbook and made available to all visitors, including volunteers, supply and student teachers.